AASanusi/music-playlist/README.md

 ## User Experience (UX)

 ### Aim
-The aim of this application is to provide users with a list of songs and to have the option to add to their own songs to the playlist.
+The aim of this application is to provide the users with a music playlist that can be viewed and updated.

 ### Target Audience
-This was created for all music lovers who would like to discover new songs and contribute in sharing their favourite songs to the playlist for others to access and discover it.
+This was created for all music lovers who would like to discover new songs and contribute to the playlist for others to access.
 ### User Stories

 - #### First Time Users
+  - As a first time user, I want to be able access the application.
+  - As a first time user, I would like information on how to navigate the application.
   - As a first time user, I want to be able to view songs on the playlist.
   - As a first time user, I want to be able to add songs on the playlist.
-  - As a first time user, I want to be able to go back to the main menu to revist the options.
+  - As a first time user, I want to be able to go back to the main menu and start again.

 - #### Revisiting Users
   - As a revisiting user, I want to be able view the updated songs on the playlist from the last time visited.